bibleexchange/courses/poetry/en/200_psalms-introdutction.md

 # Introduction to the Book of Psalms

+> Mowinckel acknowledges both aspects when he says.
+> In spite of the didactic character of the ‘learned psalmography’, it has one characteristic in common with genuine psalmography; these poems are, and must be considered as, prayers.
+Like every real psalm, they address God, even though they often address men as well.
+> Mandolfo, C. (2002).
+God in the Dock: Dialogic Tension in the Psalms of Lament (Vol. 357, p.
+24).
+London; New York: Sheffield Academic Press.

 ## General details about the book

 * The book was originally titled _Tehillim_, which means “praises” in Hebrew.
 The English title of _Psalms_ is derived from a transliteration of the Septuagint’s Greek title _Psalmoi_, also meaning “songs of praise.”